a1357Z/nodejs_major_project1/readme.md

+A social media platform where users can register, create and manage posts, engage with comments and likes, upload proﬁle pictures, connect with friends, and collaborate in group chats.

+Implemented user login with passport-google-oauth20 and passport-local-strategy

+Built using Ejs templating engine, Nodejs(Expressjs), andMongoDB(Mongoose)

+Setting up redis:
 Launch the installed distro from your Windows Store and then install redis-server.
 The following example works with Ubuntu (you’ll need to wait for initialization and create a login upon first use):

 > sudo apt-get update